 First the problem with the framework

-One common mistake people make when applying the theory of constraints is to focus on optimizing individual parts of the system, rather than addressing the constraint.
+One common mistake people make when applying the theory of constraints is to focus on optimising individual parts of the system, rather than addressing the constraint.
 Another mistake is to assume that the constraint is fixed and cannot be changed.
 This can lead to a lack of creativity in identifying solutions to address the constraint.

 It is also important to note that TOC is not a one-size-fits-all solution.
 It should be used in conjunction with professional judgement and customized to fit the specific needs of the organization.